rrwick/Bacsort/README.md

 ## Intro

-RefSeq is a wonderful public repository of bacterial genome assemblies, but unfortunately many of its assemblies are mislabelled.
+[RefSeq](https://www.ncbi.nlm.nih.gov/refseq/) is a wonderful public repository that contains many bacterial genome assemblies, but unfortunately some of its assemblies are mislabelled.
 This means that you cannot simply use a tool like [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download) to get all assemblies of a particular genus, e.g. _Klebsiella_.
 If you did so, you would certainly get many _Klebsiella_ assemblies, but you would also get some _E. coli_ and _S. marcescens_ assemblies that were mislabelled as _Klebsiella_.
 Furthermore, you would miss some _Klebsiella_ assemblies that were mislabelled as something else, e.g. _Enterobacter_.

 Bacsort is a collection of script to help you solve this problem.
-It assists in downloading assemblies and constructing a tree.
-Using this tree you can curate the species labels, resulting in a consistently named collection.
+It assists in downloading assemblies and constructing a tree, with which you can curate the species labels.
+The end result of Bacsort is a consistently named collection of bacterial genome assemblies.